lcef97/SchoolDataIT/README.md

     'Group', to aggregate data at the municipality or province level 'Map', to visualize the output datasets.

+More information can be found at [CRAN](https://cran.r-project.org/web/packages/SchoolDataIT/index.html).

 ## Installation from GitHub

 Experimental package versions are stacked in GitHub before being submitted to CRAN in order to comply with the CRAN policy of waiting about one month from a submission to another.
+Here, you will always find the latest developments; [here](https://github.com/lcef97/SchoolDataIT/blob/main/NEWS.md) you can see the whole version history.

 To install the latest package version, run the code
 ``` r